-Valuing a culture of care is a core tenet of our strategic plan to ensure we are intentionally creating a campus community where everyone can thrive, feel valued and add value.
-Through this, since starting as president in January 2021, I have prioritized the well-being and campus safety of our students, their families and our employees.
-I am pleased to provide here the Miami Dade College 2021 Annual Security Report for the 2020 calendar year.
+Embedded in Miami Dade College's strategic plan, we recognize the importance of valuing a culture of care to ensure we are intentionally creating a campus community where everyone can thrive and feel valued.
+As MDC continues to put the well-being and safety of our students, their families, and our employees first, I am pleased to provide the Miami Dade College 2022 Annual Security Report (ASR) for the 2021 calendar year.

-The report complies with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act (Clery Act) and the Violence Against Women Reauthorization Act of 2013 (VAWA), which provide invaluable resources and information to our constituents.
+The report complies with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act (Clery Act) and the Violence Against Women Reauthorization Act of 2013 (VAWA), which presents invaluable resources and information to our constituents.
 It is also part of our ongoing efforts to keep you informed about available services and the steps you can take to ensure your safety and the security of others.
+As a united MDC, we remain committed to fostering a secure environment for our students, faculty staff, and visitors who call MDC's campuses and centers home.